elementary/website/TRANSLATE.md

 # Translators

-You can translate the website online on Transifex: https://www.transifex.com/projects/p/elementary-mvp/
+You can translate the website online on Transifex: https://www.transifex.com/projects/p/elementary-mvp/.
+Please don't update directly files in `lang/` on Github as they'll be overriden when pulling new translations from Transifex.

 You can propose new languages if they're not listed.